AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 ---
 title: Catalog Sync
-description: Learn how to export product data from the [!DNL Commerce] server to [!DNL Commerce Services] on an ongoing basis to keep the services up to date.
+description: Learn how to export product data from the [!DNL Commerce] server to [!DNL Commerce Services].
 exl-id: 19d29731-097c-4f5f-b8c0-12f9c91848ac
 feature: Catalog Management, Data Import/Export, Catalog Service
 ---

 # Catalog Sync

-Adobe Commerce and Magento Open Source use indexers to compile catalog data into tables.
+Adobe Commerce uses indexers to compile catalog data into tables.
 The process is automatically triggered by [events](https://experienceleague.adobe.com/docs/commerce-admin/systems/tools/index-management.html#events-that-trigger-full-reindexing) such as a change to a product price or inventory level.

-The Catalog Sync service moves product data from an [!DNL Adobe Commerce] instance to the [!DNL Commerce Services] platform on an ongoing basis to keep the services up to date.
+The Catalog Sync service moves product data from an [!DNL Adobe Commerce] instance to the [!DNL Commerce Services] platform on an ongoing basis to keep the data up to date.
 For example, [[!DNL Product Recommendations]](/help/product-recommendations/overview.md) requires current catalog information to accurately return recommendations with correct names, pricing, and availability.
 Use the _Catalog Sync_ dashboard to observe and manage the synchronization process or the [command-line interface](#resynccmdline) to trigger a catalog sync and to reindex product data for consumption by [!DNL Commerce Services].

 >[!NOTE]
 >